TiX-measurements/tix-time-system-test/README.md

 ./setup.sh
 ```

 The setup.sh script installs Python 3, PyYaml and downloads the `tix-time-client` repository.
+Apart from the system test project, the torrent client needs to be downloaded.
+Therefore, follow the instructions in [INSTALL.md](torrent_client/INSTALL.md)

 ### Running